 Atlanta History Center

-Located in the heart of Buckhead on 33 gorgeous acres of historic gardens, the History Center is home to one of the South’s largest history museums, the Centennial Olympic Games museum and the Kenan Research Center which is a public archive and research facility collecting all materials related to both Atlanta history and the culture of the American south.
-The Atlanta History Center also oversees tours of the Swan House, one of Atlanta’s most photographed and recognized historical mansions and the Smith Family Farm, a plantation home constructed in the 1840’s.
+Located in the heart of Buckhead on 33 gorgeous acres of historic gardens, the History Center is home to the Centennial Olympic Games museum, the Kenan Research Center, the Smith Family Farm, and the Swan House.
+One of Atlanta’s most photographed and recognized historical mansions.

 Margaret Mitchell House